zdravkov/kendo-docs/api/dataviz/chart.md

 The interval between major divisions.
 If this is a date axis the value represents the number of [xAxis.baseUnits](#configuration-xAxis.baseUnit) between major divisions.
+If the [yAxis.type](#configuration-yAxis.type) is set to `"log"`, the majorUnit value will be used for the base of the logarithm.

 #### Example - set the scatter chart y axis major unit
     <div id="chart"></div>